borgstrom/garment/docs/strategy.rst

 * **rollback**
 * **cleanup**

-Tasks within the Stages are defined as an ordered list and run in the order that they are defined.
+Steps within the Stages are defined as an ordered list and run in the order that they are defined.

-Inside each stage is some configuration about the execution environment (working directory, command prefixes, environment variables, etc) and then an ordered list of shell commands that will be executed.
+Inside each Step is some configuration about the execution environment (working directory, command prefixes, environment variables, etc) and then an ordered list of shell commands that will be executed.

-All commands in a Stage must succeed for the Stage to be considered a success, if a Stage fails then deployment stops.
-This means that you can require that your projects tests pass prior to doing a production deployment to ensure you don't leave production broken due to an uncaught error.
+All commands in a Stage must succeed for the Stage to be considered a success, if a Step fails then deployment stops.

 Currently no clean up is done on failed deployments to ensure that you have the opportunity to investigate the failure manually while implementing your config.